pythactuary/rippy/README.md

     ```

-Rippy is based on the scientific python stack of numpy and scipy.
+Rippy is based on the scientific python stack of numpy and scipy for fast performance.
+It can optionally run on a GPU for extremely fast performance.
 It is designed for interoperability with numpy and ndarrays, so for example the simulated claims can be operated on with
 numpy ufuncs:

 ```python